CMB anisotropy power spectrum of 3-sphere universe for low $l$: Introduction

 \section{Introduction}

 It is well-known that the CMB anisotropy power spectrum gives us very valuable information about our universe.
-It is also well-known that the scale-invariance in primordial universe implies that $C_l l(l+1)$ is a constant for low $l$.
-However, it turns out that $C_l$ is severely suppressed for $l=2$.
+It is also well-known that the scale-invariance in primordial universe implies a constnat $l(l+1)C_l$ for low $l$.
+However, observations show that $C_l$ is severely suppressed for $l=2$.
 This could be due to a big cosmic variance, but it could be due to another effect.

 In this article, we will consider a closed universe.
-Under such a consideration, our universe is necessarily 3-sphere.
+Under such a consideration, our universe is necessarily a 3-sphere.
 In the analysis of CMB anisotropy, only the spherical harmonics of 2-sphere have been considered so far.
 However, as we will see in this article, considering the spherical harmonics of 3-sphere gives differences to the CMB anisotropy spectrum, even though only for low $l$.
-In particular, we succeeded in lowering $C_2$, even though not as low as the observed value, implying that the cosmic variance still plays a role, albeit to a less extent.
+In particular, $C_2$ is suppressed, even though not as low as the observed value, implying that the cosmic variance still plays a role, albeit to a less extent.

 The organization of this article is as follows.
 In Section 2, we review the spherical harmonics for 3-sphere.
 In Section 3, we review how the traditional CMB anisotropy analysis is done by using the spherical harmonics for 2-sphere.
 The aim is to set a comparison with the case of 3-sphere in Section 4.
 In Section 4, we derive the CMB anisotropy using the spherical harmonics of 3-sphere.
 This section is the main part of this paper.
-In particular, we show that for large $l$, we recover the usual scaling law $C_l l(l+1)=\mathrm{const}$.
+In particular, we show that for large $l$, we recover the usual scaling law $l(l+1) C_l=\mathrm{const}$.
 In Section 5, we use data analysis to obtain the radial distance of the last scattering surface.
 In particular, we will see that it agrees with the one obtained earlier by another method.